mquazi/viscproblem/README.md

 # viscproblem
-MLR to predict viscosity of blend
+MLR to predict viscosity of blend. visccode.R is the R script and ViscProblem.pdf is the presentation.